IsmailSamirIbrahim/Immagine/README.md

 # Immagine
-This is my fucken image processing library using C/C++
+This is my fucking image processing library using C/C++

 ## Issue-Management board
 Issue managment is done on [Trello](https://trello.com/b/5EedQabb)